EllisV/website/src/_posts/2015-08-18-oxid-symfony-dependencyinjection.md

 title: OXID and Symfony Part 2&#58; DependencyInjection
 ---

 Modern PHP application has lots of objects which are responsible for various things like email sending or data retrieval from database.
-Chances are great that you may want to have objects inside another one, especially if you follow [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
-This part of OXID and Symfony post series will focus on explaining why [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and showing how to have [Symfony DependencyInjection](http://symfony.com/doc/current/components/dependency_injection/introduction.html) component in OXID eShop.
+Chances are great that you may want to have objects inside inside other objects, especially if you follow [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+This part of OXID and Symfony post series will focus on explaining why to use [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and showing how to have [Symfony DependencyInjection](http://symfony.com/doc/current/components/dependency_injection/introduction.html) component in OXID eShop.

 I believe learning by example is the best way to learn, so lets discuss a case for WeatherService which: